MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-start-here.md

 ## Suite of baseline implementations

-We've provided a set of additional baseline implementations to illustrate how you can adopt and configure components of AKS Baseline Cluster for various scenarios.
+We've provided a set of more baseline implementations to illustrate how you can adopt and configure components of AKS Baseline Cluster for various scenarios.

 ### Microservices